 OK, so originally this project was designed for a child, but what pet parent wouldn't want to make one for their fur baby?
 Big or small, thick or thin, this cute tepee tent is the perfect shady spot for a pet on a sunny day.
 It's easy to make with just a few hardware store supplies and a length of fabric.

 With summer comes the opportunity for pets to do more outdoor exploring in all sorts of terrain: hot sandy beaches, scalding paved streets, and dusty country roads.
 One of the best ways to keep your pet's paws in top shape is to avoid walking them on paved surfaces during the heat of the day.
 But for an extra layer of protection against irritating elements, try paw wax.
-You can purchase this pet-friendly wax in many pet shops, but it's also easy to whip up your own using some all-natural ingredients like beeswax, coconut oil and shea butter.
+You can purchase this pet-friendly wax online (Musher's Secret Pet Paw Protection Wax, $12.75, Amazon) and in many pet shops, but it's also easy to whip up your own using some all-natural ingredients like beeswax, coconut oil, and shea butter.
 Bonus: This wax also comes in handy during the cold winter months when icy conditions can be too much for puppy paws.

-These look good enough for us to eat!
+These puppy pops look good enough for us to eat!
 Well, minus the rawhide popsicle stick.
-This yummy mixture of fruit will have your dog's tail wagging as soon as they come out of the freezer.
+A yummy mixture of fruit will have your dog's tail wagging as soon as they come out of the freezer.
 Feel free to add your pup's favorite goodies into the mix for an extra-special treat.